neuralmagic/deepsparse/user-guide/scheduler.md

 ## Multi-Stream

 There are circumstances in which more cores does not imply better performance.
-If the computation can't be divided up to produce enough parallelism (while maximizing use of the CPU cache), then adding more cores simply adds more compute power with little to apply it to.
+If the computation can't be divided up to produce enough parallelism (while maximizing use of the CPU cache), then adding more cores simply adds more compute power with little work to apply it to.

 An alternative, multi-stream scheduler is provided with the software.
 In cases where parallelism is low, sending multiple requests simultaneously can more adequately saturate the available cores.
 In other words, if speedup can't be achieved by adding more cores, then perhaps speedup can be achieved by adding more work.